m-n/yarty/README.md

 Then calling `(asdf:test-system :example)` should create output similar to:

-      In FAILING-TEST
+      In ARITHMETIC
       Failing Form (= X Y)
                    (= 1 0)
-      each in FAILING-TEST threw "DIVISION-BY-ZERO detected
+      each in ARITHMETIC threw "DIVISION-BY-ZERO detected
     performing / on (1 0)"
         Erroring Form (/ X Y)
-    (:FAILED-TESTS ("failing-test"))
+    (:FAILED-TESTS ("arithmetic"))

 YARTY relies on this setup: